TobiasTonndorff/CPH-Business-NOW/README.md

-we want to explore different possibilities of creating a "ticket-like" system like Service-Now for handeling tickets for different departments in a big company. the system is going to include a web interface for the users to create tickets and a backend for the employees to handle the tickets.
+we want to explore different possibilities of creating a "ticket-like" system like Service-Now for handeling tickets for different departments in a big company. the system is going to include a web interface for the users to create tickets and a backend for storing and updating the states of current tickets and store user information for optimizing work flow.

 ## Features